themahabbat/cordova-sqlite-storage-js/README.md

 # cordova-sqlite-storage-js

-Javascript library for use cordova-sqlite-storage plugin easily
+Javascript library to use cordova-sqlite-storage plugin easily

 ## Configure